 The original building permit applications for 319 and 321 Commonwealth have not been located.
 The original permit application for 323 Commonwealth, dated March 26, 1879 (and indicating that it is for “1 in a block of 2″ houses) shows Asa Caton as the owner and the builder.
 Probably based on this permit application, Bainbridge Bunting’s Houses of Boston’s Back Bay indicates that Asa Caton was the original owner of all three houses.
 In fact, however, Charles Hayden owned the land and appears to have entered into an agreement with Asa Caton to build the houses on it.
 When 319 Commonwealth was completed, Charles Hayden sold the house and land to Andrew Wheelwright.
 When 321-323 Commonwealth were completed, Charles Hayden sold them to Asa Caton, who then resold each property on the same day he acquired it, probably thereby recovering his costs for purchasing the land from Charles Hayden and building the houses, plus a profit.
 The final building inspection report for 321 Commonwealth, dated October 5, 1880, shows Asa Caton as both the owner and builder (the inspection reports for 319 and 323 Commonwealth have not been located).

 Bunting does not attribute 319-321-323 Commonwealth to a specific architect, and no architect is named on the permit application for 323 Commonwealth, nor on the final inspection report for 321 Commonwealth.
-However, a drawing of 319 Commonwealth (without the address given) appeared in the November 23, 1878, edition of the American Architect and Building News, indicating that it was designed by Kirby and Lewis.
-It appears likely that they designed 321-323 Commonwealth as well.
+However, a drawing of 319 Commonwealth (without the address given) in the November 23, 1878, edition of the American Architect and Building News, indicates that it was designed by Kirby and Lewis, and a drawing of 321-323 Commonwealth in the November 27, 1880, edition of the American Architect and Building News indicates that they, too, were designed by Kirby and Lewis.
 In 1880, Asa Caton built three additional houses on land owned by Charles Hayden at 337–339–341 Commonwealth.
 Bunting attributes all three of these houses to Kirby and Lewis.

 On February 5, 1880, Asa Caton purchased 321 Commonwealth from Charles Hayden, and on the same day he sold it to retail boot and shoe dealer Henry Hall Tuttle.
 He and his wife, Elizabeth Lawrence (Pettes) Tuttle, made it their home.
 They had married in June of 1879 and probably had lived briefly at 234 Clarendon, which had been his home prior to their marriage (he had lived there with his first wife, Helen Maria (Smith) Tuttle, who died in March of 1874).